albemala/flutter_screen_capture/README.md

 # flutter_screen_capture

-A desktop plugin to capture a specific area of the screen.
+A plugin to capture the entire screen or part of it on desktop platforms.

 |             | macOS | Windows | Linux |
 |:------------|:------|:--------|:------|